KaganCanSit/LinkChecker/README.md

 We have prepared a guide for your [guidance](/CONTRIBUTING.md), please take a look.

-## Licence:
+## Licence
 This project is licensed under the MIT License.
-See the [MIT license](/LICENSE) file for details.
+See the [MIT License](/LICENSE) file for details.